if1live/VRTK/Assets/VRTK/Documentation/API.md

  * Returns
    * _none_

-The ForceStopTouching method will stop the controller from touching an object even if the controller is physically touching the object still.
+The ForceStopTouching method will stop the Interact Touch from touching an Interactable Object even if the Interact Touch is physically touching the Interactable Object.

 #### ControllerColliders/0